spree-contrib/spree_api_examples/README.md

 **Now you're ready to run the tests and be MEGA SUCCESSFUL**.

+You can run them in two ways:

+    ruby test.rb # this will run them all ruby examples/checkout/walkthrough.rb # this will run just the one

 ## License

 Do whatever you want with the source code.